flatironinstitute/sciware/20_Documentation/main.md

   - Distinction: Unlike API documentation, this does *not* need to be organized the same way as your implementation/code!
   - Better to focus on typical/paradigmatic *problems* in the field
   - Or use examples from several different fields/subfields, if your tool is more broadly applicable
-- It's important not to leave out the middle: it's easy to jump from basic examples to "pet" sophisticated ones but miss a lot of other useful functionality and/or start assuming your audience knows more than they do
 - Needs additional work to make sure it stays up to date as your methods/design decisions change
 - Include any time you want to maximize the utility of your package
   - Or when your users are from many fields, may not immediately be familiar with your method, or have lots of packages to choose from

-Remember: your work only makes a difference if people use it.
-Science isn't sales, but people spend entire careers re-inventing poorly-publicized wheels.
-If you want your work to matter, you need to it easy to find, easy to use, and easy to understand, for people across the broadest possible spectrum of disciplines.
+## Documention is a form of publication

+Your work only makes a difference if people use it.

+It will only get widely used if it's easy to understand and use.

+Once you have written a stable code, writing docs takes time, but is well worth it!

+It is just as important as publishing papers, conference talks, etc